-- Follow the recipe instructions to make the dough
+- Make the batter.
+Follow the recipe instructions to make the dough.

-- Once the rest of the dough has been turned into dough balls and placed on the cookie sheet, place that tray in your freezer for 30 minutes or more.
+- Freeze.
+Once the rest of the dough has been turned into dough balls and placed on the cookie sheet, place that tray in your freezer for an hour or so.

-- Transfer frozen cookie dough balls to a freezer bag.
+- Transfer frozen dough balls into a freezer bag.
+Now that the cookie dough balls are frozen, remove the pan and transfer them to a freezer bag or container.
 Be sure to label them with the type of cookies and the date added to the freezer to help you remember the next time you pull them out.
-I maybe had one or two experiences pulling something out of the freezer and wondering exactly what was inside.
-Otherwise, you’ll really have surprise cookies!
+Otherwise, you’ll have surprise cookies!
+The frozen dough will keep for up to 3 months.